CesarChaMal/polandtrialbatch/README.md

 mvn test

-The above instruction will run the functional test :  org.springframework.batch.sample.TSRDPolandJobTest as a JUnit Test Case, wich is the entry point for the App.
+The above instruction will run the functional test :  org.springframework.batch.sample.TSRDNatekJobTest as a JUnit Test Case, wich is the entry point for the App.

 ## Built With